 Raw Milk Production

-PRIVATE GOAT YOGA CLASSES AND GOAT CHILLS STILL UP AND RUNNING
+GOAT CHILLS STILL UP AND RUNNING EVEN IN THE WINTER

 Did you miss Goat Yoga this year?
 Pout not!
-There are still opportunities to schedule a private Goat Yoga class for you and your fellow yogis—or a Goat Chill where you can just commune with our goats.
+There are still opportunities to schedule a private Goat Chill where you can just commune with our goats.
 Check it out.

 We've been getting some great coverage from ABC7's with Roz Varon.
 Check it out using these links: See the TV news story. | See another version on Localish. | Watch it on Facebook.

 About GlennArt Farm

 GlennArt Farm is a remarkable place where agriculture and community meet.
 Located in the Austin neighborhood on Chicago's West Side, the farm is a going concern for many Chicagoans and suburban dwellers as well.
 GAF is a place where Goat Guardian Guild members, as well as the rest of the Chicagoland community, have a source for fresh farm products, fellowship, work opportunities, and good, clean fun.
 [More about us here....]

 As we finished 2018, we had a few opportunities to give back to our neighborhood.
 We received a call from a friend in the hood who asked us to visit the Positive Attitudes Working Day Care on Austin Boulevard and Chicago.
 All of us, Ioders, workers and kids had a fun time feeding two of our chickens.
 Pearl our gold hen and a Barred Rock (black and white) chicken came.
 The kids decided call the black and white hen ELOISE.
 She was very popular and curious investigating all the office.